ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 Member checking can supplement existing workflows your organization is already used to, as **it is a process and not a practice**.
 This can help with adoption, as a net-new way of doing things does not need to be created from whole cloth.

-Instead, organizations turn inwards and consider the artifacts their existing design and research processes produce.
+Instead, organizations can turn inwards and consider the artifacts their existing design and research processes produce.
 They can then identify opportunities for participants to provide additional clarity and corrections along the way.

 **What about using inclusive personas for AI-driven synthetic user testing?**
 [No](https://scribe.rip/no-ai-user-research-is-not-better-than-nothing-its-much-worse-5add678ab9e7/).
 [Fuck no](https://ashleemboyer.com/blog/how-to-dehumanize-accessibility-with-ai).
 [Absofuckinglutely not](https://scribe.rip/inclusive-software/insta-personas-synthetic-users-fc6e9cd1c301).